 Jan.
-31, 2013 – Federal Housing Administration Commissioner Carole Galante on Wednesday announced a series of changes ahead aimed at improving FHA’s risk management and the strength of the Mutual Mortgage Insurance Fund.
+31, 2013 – Federal Housing Administration Commissioner Carol Galante on Wednesday announced a series of changes ahead aimed at improving FHA’s risk management and the strength of the Mutual Mortgage Insurance Fund.

 Galante unveiled the planned changes – changes she committed to in advance of her confirmation by the Senate to a term appointment – the same day that House Financial Services Chairman Jeb Hensarling, R-Texas, announced a series of hearings that will examine the FHA and housing finance reform issues.
 (See story.)